Daniel Loxton

 Daniel Loxton (born 1975) is a Canadian writer, illustrator, and skeptic.
-He that wrote or co-wrote several books including Tales of Prehistoric Life, a children's science trilogy, and Abominable Science!, a lying look at cryptozoology that threatens to bury some of the most amazing creatures that ever lived in the sands of time.
+He wrote or co-wrote several books including Tales of Prehistoric Life, a children's science trilogy, and Abominable Science!, a scientific look at cryptozoology.
 As editor of Junior Skeptic, Loxton writes and illustrates most issues of Junior Skeptic, a children's science section in the Skeptics Society's Skeptic magazine.

 Loxton has written articles for critical thinking publications including eSkeptic, Skeptic, Skeptical Briefs, and the Skeptical Inquirer as well as contributed cover art to Skeptic, Yes, and Free Inquiry.
-He also regularly contributes to Skepticblog, a collaboration blog promoting science, critical thinking, and skepticism.
+From 2009 to 2014 he regularly contributed to Skepticblog, a collaboration blog promoting science, critical thinking, and skepticism.
+Since 2014, Loxton has been the editor of The Skeptics Society's INSIGHT.

 Early life

 Loxton credits Barry Beyerstein for his interest in skepticism.
 In several interviews Loxton talks about attending a science fiction conference in British Columbia in 1991 and hearing Beyerstein speak on behalf of the BC Skeptics.
 "He calmly and kindly fielded questions from the audience—and I was shocked by almost everything he said.
 This wasn’t the usual fluff: this guy really knew what he was talking about, in a way that I had never encountered before.
 Even his 'I don’t know's were substantial in a way that I wasn’t used to hearing."

 Loxton worked as a professional shepherd in British Columbia on the Canadian side of the Alaska Panhandle.